The Low-Down On Low Back PainApr 04, 2017

 Unfortunately there is no magic pill to ‘cure’ back pain, but after many years of working with clients suffering from various degrees of the condition, I have seen firsthand how such pain can be managed and alleviated.
 While exercising and stretching under the guidance of a knowledgeable practitioner plays a huge part in this, I believe that understanding your back pain is of utmost importance.

-While I could discuss this subject for weeks, I’ve identified four core concepts to help provide you with a better understanding of low back pain, the cause of your symptoms and the steps to developing a successful treatment plan.
+While I could discuss this subject for weeks, I’ve identified four core concepts to help provide you with a better understanding of lower back pain, the cause of your symptoms and the steps to developing a successful treatment plan.

-1. Recognize that you may never get a definitive diagnosis.
+You may never get a definitive diagnosis

 Over 80 percent of back pain has no identifiable cause.
-Often times with a diagnosis of HNP (Herniated Nucleus Pulposus) the herniated disc may not be what is causing your pain at all.
+Oftentimes with a diagnosis of HNP (Herniated Nucleus Pulposus) the herniated disc may not be what is causing your pain at all.
 Rather, it could be the extra 50 pounds your midsection is carrying around or the fact that you sit 10-12 hours a day.
 Identifying the true cause of your pain will help you carve out the proper plan of treatment that will result in lifelong success.
 Which leads me to…

 Here’s a great excerpt from a prominent New York radiologist: “Medical imaging is simply one piece of the clinical puzzle.
 An analogy can be made with astronomy.
 You can image the universe at visible light, x-ray, ultraviolet, infrared, etc. Each modality provides a vital, but incomplete picture of the universe.
 You have to put it all together to get the big picture.”